|

 Carrier testing

-responsible for the majority of the affected patients.
-The disease is common in North
+that is responsible for the majority of the affected patients.
+The disease is common

-African Jews, and the carrier frequency in the healthy North African Jewish population is
+in North African Jews, and the carrier frequency in the healthy North African Jewish

-approximately 1:70.
-Unlike cystic fibrosis, where there are a number of mutations in the gene
+cystic fibrosis, where there are a number of mutations in the gene that

 In Jews of other ethnic groups, carriers cannot be identified.